 The Renaissance School of Medicine expects that each student admitted will complete the full curriculum of required courses and electives under the established School policies.
-Academic requirements for each year of medical school are available on the Office of Medical Education Webpages.
+Academic requirements for each year of medical school are available on the Undergraduate Medical Education Webpage.
 Grades, MCAT scores, letters of evaluation, and extracurricular and work experiences are carefully examined.
 The candidate's motivation and personal qualifications, as indicated in the application, letters of evaluation, and a personal interview, also contribute greatly to the admissions assessment.*

 *The submission of false or misleading information in the application materials or in connection with the application process shall be the grounds for rejection.
 If such submission is discovered after the rendering of an offer of admission, matriculation in the school, or award of the degree, it shall be grounds for withdrawal of the acceptance offer, for dismissal, or for revocation of degree.

 Renaissance School of Medicine at Stony Brook University Admissions Requirements For The 2020 Entering Class

 Chemistry - minimum of 4 semesters including coursework in general and organic chemistry and a course in biochemistry.
 A minimum of 3 semesters of lab is required.